 - Optional item: Clear sealer spray.

-- 2Start by cleaning your shoes, you need them to be dirt or dust free.But do not polish your shoes, because any kind of shoe polish will create an insulating layer, and there is no point to polish the shoes that you will cover up with a different layer of material, so the polish and shine won't show.
-And if you decide to wash your shoes before gluing the comics on them, then allow them to dry completely.Advertisement
+- 2But do not polish your shoes, because any kind of shoe polish will create an insulating layer, and there is no point to polish the shoes that you will cover up with a different layer of material, so the polish and shine won't show.
+And if you decide to wash your shoes before gluing the comics on them, then allow them to dry completely.Start by cleaning your shoes, you need them to be dirt or dust free.Advertisement

-- 9That is all.Now, you have a new pair of funky comic shoes.Advertisement
+- 9Now, you have a new pair of funky comic shoes.That is all.Advertisement

 - You can use the same steps to make your own comic clutch or purse that will pop and make any normal outfit lose its dull vibe.
 It will also be the perfect way to create your own matching comic shoes and purse.

 - You can use different designs other than comics to make a unique pair of shoes, like using maps, newspapers or any other paper design you want, you can even use wrapping paper if you liked its print.

 - Don't try to glue comics to the bottom "outer sole" of your shoes, or even try to spray them with clear sealer, because it will make the shoes slippery and hard to walk with.